Battle of Cuito Cuanavale: Background

-Between 1975 and 1976 Cuban and South African troops participated in the fighting on behalf of the MPLA and UNITA, respectively.
-According to Cuban leader Fidel Castro, the presence of the Cuban Revolutionary Armed Forces in Angola was in accordance with an "internationalist mission" to combat colonialism and "defend [Angolan] independence".
+Between 1975 and 1976, Cuban and South African troops participated in the fighting on behalf of the MPLA and UNITA, respectively.
+According to Cuban leader Fidel Castro, the presence of the Cuban Revolutionary Armed Forces (FAR) in Angola was in accordance with an "internationalist mission" to combat colonialism and "defend [Angolan] independence".
 For its part, South Africa perceived Cuban and Soviet interference with the Angolan conflict as an example of regional communist expansionism.

 After the Cubans had helped the MPLA gain power in 1975 they considered it necessary to stay in the country until conditions stabilized.
 The Soviet Union and other Eastern bloc countries supplied FAPLA with armament, advisors, and specialized technical staff.
 UNITA managed, with South African and US support, to continue posing a military threat to the MPLA government.
 UNITA received backing from the US, most notably in the form of Stinger missiles that helped repel the air superiority of the FAPLA forces.
 South Africa also provided UNITA with arms and training.

 South Africa had governed South West Africa (Namibia) under an expired League of Nations mandate since annexing the territory from the German Empire during World War I. In 1966, the South West African Liberation Army (later known as the People's Liberation Army of Namibia) launched an armed struggle to free the territory from South African rule.
 Following the MPLA's ascension to power, SWAPO gained its support and began operating from sanctuaries inside Angola.

 The South African government's strategic concern was thus to ensure continued UNITA control over regions bordering South West Africa, so as to prevent the SWAPO guerrillas from receiving Angolan support and gaining a springboard in southern Angola from which to launch attacks into South West Africa.
 Its security strategy was shaped by the doctrines of pre-emptive interventionism and counter-revolutionary warfare.
 Following the South African Operation Protea in August 1981, in which it temporarily occupied 50000 km2 of Cunene province, UNITA took effective administrative control of most of Cunene in January 1982.